routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 <CaptionedImage
   src="/images/modals/personal-office-coffee-machine-edit-app-actions-slack.png"
-  alt="Image of an expanded dropdown containing a list of available action types with 'Slack' highlighted in the Routegy admin app" width="70%"
+  alt="An expanded dropdown containing a list of available action types with 'Slack' highlighted in the Routegy admin app" width="70%"
 />